TheMartianLife/Honours-Presentation/final-presentation.md

 # What this study contributed

-* A whole bunch of nicely documented Python code, bundled up in an appropriately-licensed **Open Source software** bundle released for public use
+* A whole bunch of nicely documented Python code, bundled up in an appropriately-licensed **Open Source software** bundle released for public use that is applicable to broader Twitter content analysis.
-* Knowledge of many things that do not work that now don't need to be tried in the future
+* Knowledge of many aspects of a method that did not work that now don't need to be tried in the future
+* Academic research that illustrates the trend engagement behaviours of these datasets, and to support industry-led reporting of Twitter engagement behaviours
 * More examples for future work to cite, justifying interest in analogous methods for social media data analysis or cross-disciplinary application of Entropy Theory
 * A conference talk at PyCon Australia that has already **sparked similar work** in the Australian data science community